GameFoundry/bsf/Documentation/Manuals/Native/gettingStarted.md

 ~~~~~~~~~~~~~

 # Adding an object for rendering
-To actually make our mesh render with our material, we need to add a @ref BansheeEngine::SceneObject "SceneObject" onto which we attach a @ref BansheeEngine::CRenderable "CRenderable" component.
+To actually make our mesh render with our material, we need to add a @ref bs::SceneObject "SceneObject" onto which we attach a @ref bs::CRenderable "CRenderable" component.
 This component allows us to set up a mesh and a material, after which they will be automatically rendered to the active camera.

-To learn more about @ref BansheeEngine::SceneObject "scene objects" and @ref BansheeEngine::Component "components" read the [game object](@ref gameObjects) manual.
+To learn more about @ref bs::SceneObject "scene objects" and @ref bs::Component "components" read the [game object](@ref gameObjects) manual.
 You can use the same approach we followed here to add your own custom components, containing custom code.

-You can also read up on the [renderer](@ref renderer) manual to learn more about how the @ref BansheeEngine::CRenderable "CRenderable" components works.
+You can also read up on the [renderer](@ref renderer) manual to learn more about how the @ref bs::CRenderable "CRenderable" components works.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject dragonSO = SceneObject::create("Dragon");